dusmel/engineering-playbook/5. Developing/Twelve Factor App/readme.md

 Application's dependencies must be declared and isolated

-### What does that mean for our application ?
+### What does that mean for our application?

-Declaration are done in package.json file.
+Declaration are done in `package.json` file.

 Authorization service package.json file looks like the following: